 Freddie Mac Certificates will be mortgage participation certificates issued under Freddie Mac's Guarantor Program.
+As of June 30, 2019, each Freddie Mac Certificate will be a UMBS.
+See PART II - SECURITY FOR THE BONDS AND AUXILIARY OBLIGATIONS - The Mortgage Loans and Mortgage-Backed Securities - Mortgage Backed Securities.
 Under the Guarantor Program, the annual pass-through rate on a Freddie Mac Certificate is established based upon the lowest interest rate on the underlying mortgage loans, minus a minimum servicing fee and the amount of Freddie Mac's management and guarantee fee as agreed upon between the Servicer and Freddie Mac.
 The lowest interest rate on a mortgage loan in a Certificate Pool will be greater than or equal to the annual pass-through rate on the related Freddie Mac Certificate plus a minimum servicing fee and Freddie Mac's management and guarantee fee, and the highest interest rate will not exceed two and one-half percentage points above the pass-through rate.